Edmonton-Public-Library/notices/Readme.md

 ```

 ## The Process at a Glance
-1) Find the necessary reports needed for bills, overdues, and holds for the day and copy then to ilsdev 'reports' directory.
+1) Find the necessary reports needed for bills, overdues, and pre-lost for the day and copy then to ilsdev 'reports' directory.
 2) Find the bulletins that need to be included in the header or footer of the notices, and copy them to ildsdev 'bulletins' directory.
 3) Format the reports with notice.py.
 Just this step of the conversion can be done by typing 'make test'.
 This will create PS files
    in the 'print' directory.